simonwisdom/lab/readme.md

 [Snake](https://lab.simonwisdom.com/snake) - Snake game v1

 ## Work in Progress

+[Newspeak House Grantmaking Exercise](https://nwspk.github.io/political-awards-2025/) - A frontend to look at projects I scraped as part of a grantmaking exercise for the Newpeak House Fellowship

 [Semantic Relationship Mapping](https://lab.simonwisdom.com/semantic-mapping) - Explore how concepts are connected in natural language